 December brings some of the darkest skies of the year.

 Take advantage of this great opportunity to go out into our parks.
 Breathe in the peace and solitude of December days and the bounty of the starlit skies.

-The sun completes its apparent southerly drop on the winter solstice on December 21 at 11:21 am.
-To great celebration, it then begins its northerly rise.
+The sun completes its apparent southerly drop on the winter solstice on December 21 at 5:02 am.

 See our post from March to learn more about the solstices and equinoxes.

 Sunrise and sunset times:

 |Sunset||4:42 pm||4:41 pm||4:50 pm|

 The moon has long captivated observers of all ages.